material-motion/material-motion/specifications/runtime.md

       }
     }

-Similarly, an executor might implement the following when working with an external animation system:
+Similarly, an Actor might implement the following when working with an external animation system:

     function setup() {
       startActivity("animation")